 The rated horsepower of the machine may not be achieved if the imbalance of the incoming voltage is beyond an acceptable limit.
 The machine may function properly, yet may not deliver the advertised power.
 This is noticed more often when using phase converters.
 A phase converter should only be used if all other methods cannot be used.

-The maximum leg-to-leg or leg-to-ground voltage should not exceed 260 volts, or 504 volts for high-voltage machines with the Internal High Voltage Option.
+The maximum voltage leg-to-leg or leg-to-ground should not exceed 260 volts.